 - Ultraviolet (2006) features an assortment of Faceless Goons, many of whom wear gas masks as their identity-concealer of choice.
 These include Big Bad Daxus' personal platoon (who are specifically referred to as "the Gas Guard" in a semi-important manner, even though they turn out to be just regular Mooks wearing gas masks instead of motorcycle helmets), as well as a dozen white-clad Elite Mooks who try to fight Violet using katanas instead of firearms (and end up doing a rather lousy job of it).
 Although the gas masks are somewhat handwaved in that the film takes place amid massive paranoia about a highly infectious blood-based disease, it's not clear why these particular goons feel obliged to protect their purity of essence with gas masks, instead of being content with the cloth surgical masks or motorcycle helmets most of the other Mooks use.

-- The Russian stormtroopers in the Hitman movie wear gas masks and football-gear-based armor straight out of Jin-roh: The Wolf Brigade.
+- The Russian stormtroopers in the Hitman movie wear gas masks and football-gear-based armor straight out of Jin-Roh: The Wolf Brigade.
 Just in case they ever need to storm another opera house.

 - Repo!
 The Genetic Opera has Rotti's henchgirls donning gas masks in Things You See in a Graveyard.
 Justified as they're throwing tear gas grenades.

 - The opening scene in Ian McKellen's Richard III has Richard's commandos wearing gas masks.
-Of course, this is to allow a Dramatic Reveal of the villain during the opening titles.
+Of course, this is to allow a Dramatic Unmask of the villain during the opening titles.
 (Bonus feature: compare that opening to the first shots of A New Hope.)

 - The tractor drivers in The Grapes of Wrath.
 Incidentally, the driver who talks to Muley just wears goggles.